mjordan/claw_rest_ingester/README.md

 If you load you own data, be sure that the values of the `$input_dir` and `$csv_file` point to the right paths.

-## Adding custom fields
+## Adding additional or custom fields

-By default, the Islandora Image content type has two fields, `title` and `field_description`.
-You can add your own fields to the input CSV as long as the column headers match the machine name of fields that have been added to the Islandora Image content type.
-For example, if you add a custom field withe machine name `field_genre`, you can ingest nodes using the following CSV file:
+The sample CSV file comes with data in the `title` and `field_description` fields, but you can add additional fields to populate your Repository Item objects.
+In order to do this, add fields to the input CSV using column headers that match the machine name of fields that exist in the Repository Item content type.
+For example, if you add a field with the machine name `field_rights` to your CSV, you can ingest nodes using the following CSV file:

 ```
 file,title,field_description,field_rights